brunoarine/substance-problem-study/README.md

 - Vegetarianism didn’t correlate with substance abuse, either negatively or positively.
 - Smoking is the best predictor of potential substance abuse problems, being common in all age groups (p < 0.0001).

-Please read my [blog post](https://brunoarine.com/blog/the-most-common-traits-of-substance-abuse/) about it, or take a look at the Jupyter notebook for all technical details.

 ## View the notebook